-Let’s examine these key characteristics in businesses everyone is familiar with and compare how the business of owning mobile home parks stacks up against them.
+Let’s examine these key characteristics in businesses everyone is familiar with and compare how the business of owning mobile home investments stacks up against them.

-What is the Business of Owning Mobile Home Parks?
+What is the Business of Owning Mobile Home Parks as Investments?

 A mobile home park is essentially a giant parking lot with common amenities and utility connections for each parking “space” in the park.
 The residents in the park pay a monthly fee to keep their mobile home* on a space.
 This monthly fee contributes to the cash-flow that can be distributed to investors or owners of the park.